csammis/VeeEm/README.md

 The VM language is being created more or less off the top of my head and is loosely based on what I recall from RISC architecture, particularly the Texas Instruments MSP430.

 ### Instructions
-An instruction is one instruction followed by a space and a sequence of zero or more parameters separated by commas.
+An instruction is one instruction name followed by a space and a sequence of zero or more parameters separated by commas.
 The parameter list length is dependent on the instruction.
 Program parsing fails if an instruction is specified with too few or too many parameters.

 The following sections describe the syntax of the various types of parameters.
 Note that not every instruction supports every kind of parameter; for example the `jump` instructions don't support reading offsets from a register.